 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact JESSIE SHAFFER or DAN LAFONTAINE at 719-488-2525 with any questions or for public participation opportunities that may affect water quality.
+Please contact JESSIE SHAFFER at 719-488-2525 with any questions or for public participation opportunities that may affect water quality.